 Why are underwater cables at risk?

 To keep data across oceans intact, the cables are equipped with repeaters at intervals of about 50-150 kilometers depending on the cable.
-These devices amplify the optical signal, making sure that nothing is lost in transit, like a relay thrown in baseball.
-These repeaters are the "weak link" in the chain when exposed to geomagnetic currents.
-However, the "internet apocalypse" would also affect any equipment orbiting the earth.
+These devices amplify the optical signal, ensuring that nothing gets lost in transit, like a relay thrown in baseball.
+These repeaters are the “weak link” in the chain, when exposed to geomagnetic currents.
+However, the “internet apocalypse” would also affect any equipment orbiting the earth.
 Bad news for Starlink, eg.

 But exactly, how much damage and where would it occur?
-"There are no models currently available on how this could go," says Abdu Jyothi.
-“We are more aware of how these storms would impact energy systems on the ground.
-In the ocean it is difficult to predict. "
+“There are no models currently available for how this might go,” says Abdu Jyothi.
+“We have more awareness of how these storms would impact energy systems on land.
+In the ocean it's hard to predict."

-Coronal mass ejections tend to have a greater impact at higher latitudes, closer to the Earth's magnetic poles.
-That's why cables in some regions would be more interested in the internet apocalypse than others.
-Asia would take less risk, because Singapore serves as a hub for many undersea cables in the region and is at the equator.
-For the cables that cross the Atlantic and Pacific oceans, however, it would probably be a disaster even in the case of solar storms that are not very serious.
+Coronal mass ejections tend to have a greater impact at higher latitudes, closer to Earth's magnetic poles.
+That's why in the internet apocalypse cables in some regions would be more affected than others.
+Asia would run fewer risks, because Singapore serves as a hub for many submarine cables in the region and is on the equator.
+For cables that cross the Atlantic and Pacific oceans, however, it would probably be a disaster even in the event of minor solar storms.

 The risk?
 Not an apocalypse, but a half palingenesis yes.